 Give yourself extra time before each stop or turn, simply by slowing early and gently checking the brakes to ensure you can still stop when necessary.
 Don’t wait until you’re right at the next stoplight to realize you’re going too fast and then end up sliding through the intersection, or entering the next corner too quickly only to discover the car wants to continue straight without turning on the slippery surface.
 If you slow a little early to “create” time, you can always roll up to the stop or accelerate through a corner as necessary.

 The general driving rule for adverse weather is slow down — everything takes longer in slippery conditions, whether it’s accelerating, braking or turning.
 Accelerate and decelerate slowly, allowing extra time if conditions get worse.
 If your car has adjustable drive modes use the snow mode, which in most cases will reduce throttle response and/or shift to a higher gear for more gradual acceleration.

 Know Your Tires

-Tires are a key factor in determining how well your car performs in winter weather.
+Tires are a key factor when determining how well your car will perform in winter weather.
 Tires fall into three general categories: Summer, All Season and Winter.
-Summer tires are not designed for use in snow or icy conditions, whereas all-season tires are designed to provide some level of snow and ice performance and are labeled either M+S or All Season.
+Summer tires are not designed for snowy or icy conditions, whereas all-season tires provide some level of snow and ice performance and are labeled either M+S or All Season.
 Winter tires have tread compounds that remain pliable at low temperatures, with tread patterns that trade off some performance in dry and wet conditions for excellent ice and snow traction.
 True winter tires are marked with the Three-Peak Mountain Snowflake symbol.
 The 3PMSF rating is based solely on acceleration performance on medium-packed snow and does not take into account braking, turning or ice traction, making it important to check ratings and reviews when deciding on winter tires.